PSLmodels/Tax-Calculator/docs/source/data.rst

 Documentation
 -------------
-For additional documentation on the core variables used by the Tax Calculator, refer to the `general decription booklet`_.
+For additional documentation on the core variables used by the Tax Calculator, refer to the `general description booklet`_.

 .. _`CBO forecasts`: https://www.cbo.gov/publication/45066